kicaj29/Kubernetes/Keda/readme.md

 # Install new version of the chart to fix problem with health checks

-* Build new image with endpoint for health checks
+* Build new image with endpoint for the health checks
 ```
 PS D:\GitHub\kicaj29\Kubernetes\Keda\FancyMicroservice\FancyMicroservice> docker build -f Dockerfile -t kicaj29/fancymicroservice:v2 ..
 ```